This page describes how you can edit a dialog and the tools that are used.

 Send To Back

-Use the Ctrl + Shift + B keys while one or multiple controls are selected in order to send them to the bottom of the Z-order (tab-order).button, the “Order > Send To Back” context menu item or press the
+Use the Ctrl + Shift + B keys while one or multiple controls are selected to send them to the bottom of the Z-order (tab-order).button, the “Order > Send To Back” context menu item or press the

 Tab Order Dialog